joshj55/GNSS2CHORDS/README.md

 5. Run either `./chords_stream.py` or to run in the background `./chords_stream.py &&`.
 * Standard output will print connection status and potential errors
-* For no messages, run `./chords_stream.py > dev/null &&`.
+* For no messages, run `./chords_stream.py > & dev/null &`.
 * This script will call the others in the correct order.

-6. A file called `chords_temp.txt` will be generated after starting, but it will be empty.

-7. Check your CHORDS portal to see if the stream is successful.
+6. Check your CHORDS portal to see if the stream is successful.
 * This script, if not run from the background, will have to be stopped to run another command in the same terminal window.